Darkforest369/Pendulum-Stimulation/README.md

-# Pendulum-Stimulation
+# Pendulum-Simulation
-Pendulum Stimulation
+Pendulum Simulation

-This website is to let user to run stimulation about pendulum.
+This website is to let user to run simulation about pendulum.